Mariquita Tennant: Life

-Shortly afterwards she married Robert Tennant in 1838.
-He had been to Cambridge University and had become an Anglican pastor.
-They went to Florence where her new husband died suddenly in July 1842.
+She married Robert Tennant in 1838.
+He was a graduate of Cambridge University and had become an Anglican priest.
+They went to Florence where her new husband was minister of the English Church and he died suddenly in July 1842.

-Back in London, with the assistance of William Gladstone she published a book of her late husband's sermons.
+Back in London, with the assistance of William Gladstone, she published a book of her late husband's sermons.

-She went to live in a large 16th century mansion, 'The Limes', in Clewer near Windsor.
-At the end of 1848 she took in an abused woman, Marianne George, who had four children fathered by her own step father.
+She went to live in a large 16th-century mansion, 'The Limes', in Clewer near Windsor.
+At the end of 1848, she took in an abused woman, Marianne George, who had four children fathered by her step father.
 Encouraged by the Rector Thomas Thellusson Carter, she offered to take in more 'helpless women'.
 By the following June she had two more and soon there was twelve.
-These women could be unruly so Mariquita took in various offers of help.
+These women could be unruly so Tennant took in various offers of help.
 However she could be a difficult person and none of her helpers stayed very long, although Charlotte Julia Weale stayed there for six months.
-Weale was a great help and in spare time she documented not only the lives of the women they took in but Tennant as well.
+Weale was a great help and in their spare time she documented not only the lives of the women they took in but Tennant as well.
 She recorded the daily routine and correspondence with supporters like Gladstone.
 Tennant was not a fluent English speaker but she was ambitious.
 Tennant called Weale Sister Dorotea and she had plans to establish a religious order, but Tennant eccentric behaviour attracted no novices.

-Weale returned to her home in Dorset, but she continued to support the work by employing women from 'The Limes' as servants at the Whitchurch Canonicorum.
+Weale returned to her home in Dorset, but she continued to support the work by employing women from 'The Limes' as servants at Whitchurch Canonicorum.

 Tennant worked hard but by February 1851 she could work no more and she resigned.

 Beginning in 1854, she lived in a Windsor flat and there was a pickup office near pubs.

 She maintained contact with her sister Rosa and her six children living in Edgeworthstown, Ireland, and in the summer of 1858 she attended a tribute party to William Edgeworth, organised by Edgeworthstown tenants after being wounded in the Indian Rebellion of 1857.

 Death and legacy

-In February 1860 Tennant died in Clewer and she was buried in the St. Mary's Church graveyard.
+In February 1860 Tennant died in Clewer and she was buried in the St Mary's Church graveyard.
+Her social work in Clewer was continued by the Community of St John Baptist, the 'Clewer Sisters'.

-On 21 November 2005 the mayor of Windsor and Maidenhead (England) placed on The Limes a blue plaque in her honour which reads: 'Marquita Tennant lived here and started her work to help the poor women of Windsor'.
+On 21 November 2005 the mayor of Windsor and Maidenhead placed on The Limes a blue plaque in her honour which reads: 'Marquita Tennant lived here and started her work to help the poor women of Windsor'.